 1. Okuma Cedros E-Glass Jigging Rods

 This quality and high-performing rod work perfectly in bottom fishing.
-The rod features 16-key casting and spinning models with medium to extra heavy powers ranging from five to seven feet.
+The rod features 16-key casting and spinning models with medium to extra heavy powers.
 The rod also has an E-glass that offers incredible pulling power giving you optimum success.

-Glass banks also offer shock reduction when you are dealing with a braided line.
-The reel seat is 2-tone anodized and ergonomic with an alps-pyramid shape.
+The rod has glass blanks that offer shock reduction when you are dealing with a braided line.
+Its reel seat is 2-tone anodized and ergonomic with an alps-pyramid shape.
 This seat ensures your comfort and offers more control.

 The rods also contain Alps high-rise 316 stainless steel guide frames with zirconium guidelines that help reduce friction from braided lines.
 In addition, the rods are backed by a lifetime warranty, so you don’t have to worry about their repair and replacement.